This is a member only feature. You are required to log in through your member account to access the forum.

 What is the AATCC Proficiency Testing Program?

 AATCC Proficiency Testing Programs (PTPs) support lab certification and continuous improvement initiatives.
 Samples are selected to provide consistent results in a meaningful range for each test method or evaluation procedure.
-AATCC PTPs cover Antibacterial, Appearance, Color Evaluation, Colorfastness, Fiber Analysis, and Water Resistance evaluation procedures for textiles.
-To view the details of each program visit: https://www.aatcc.org/test/proficiency/
+AATCC PTPs cover Antibacterial, Appearance, Color Evaluation, Colorfastness, Fiber Analysis, Moisture Management, and Resistance evaluation procedures for textiles.
+To view the details of each program visit: www.aatcc.org/testing/proficiency/

-AATCC sends samples, instructions, and data sheets to participating labs twice per year.
+AATCC sends samples, instructions, and data sheets to participating labs once or twice per year.

 Labs have approximately one month to complete testing and submit results online.